top of page

 How to deal with Technostress

 We need to remember that everyone's relationship with technology is unique.
 That’s the reason why it is important to tailor these strategies to everyone's specific needs and circumstances.
-Regular self-assessment and adjustment of technology habits are key to preventing and managing technostress effectively.
+Regular self-assessment and adjustment of technology habits are key to prevent and fight technostress creators effectively.

 bottom of page